betauia/betauia.net/README.md

 # landing
-The site is avaliable at [Betauia.net](https://betsuia.net).
+The site is avaliable at [Betauia.net](https://betauia.net).
-It's setup so that we are developing at the gatsby branch, and when new content is merged to the gatsby branch and then builded and merged to gh-pages for production :)
+It's set up so that we develop on the gatsby branch.
+When new content is pushed to the gatsby branch it is built and pushed to gh-pages for production :)